arkency/posts/posts/2016-12-30-event-sourced-domain-objects-in-less-than-150-loc.md

 ```

 The payment logic is pretty simple (for a sake of this example, in real life it is much more complicated).
 Customer authorizes payment for specified amount.
-We send the authorization to payment gateway.
+We send the authorization to the payment gateway.
-After some time (async FTW) payment gateway will respond with OK or NOT OK messsage.
+After some time (async FTW) payment gateway will respond with OK or NOT OK message.
-If payment gateway informs us about successful payment it means it has been able to charge customer and
+If payment gateway informs us about successful payment it means it has been able to charge the customer and
 the money is waiting reserved for us.
 Successful payments could be then captured (what means asking payment gateway to give us our money).